dalenewman/Transformalize.Provider.Bogus/README.md

 This is a [bogus](https://github.com/bchavez/Bogus) input provider for [Transformalize](https://github.com/dalenewman/Transformalize).

 It is still a work in progress.
-About half of the [Bogus API Support](https://github.com/bchavez/Bogus/blob/master/README.md#bogus-api-support) is implemented.
+Some of the [Bogus API Support](https://github.com/bchavez/Bogus/blob/master/README.md#bogus-api-support) is implemented.
 You can use Transformalize arrangements to generate test data like this: